marcouderzo/CSDemoParser/Worklog.md

 **Parsing the chosen Game Events of the Target Player**

-In ParseGameEvent(),  the CSVCMsg_GameEvent msg has its own eventid() method, which obviously returns the eventID.
-We check if the eventID is actually the one we want, else we return.
-Then we search in the msg keys the userID of the player, and if it is actually an event from the target player, we let the parser print it, else we return.
+In `ParseGameEvent()`,  the `CSVCMsg_GameEvent msg` has its own `eventid()` method, which obviously returns the `eventID`.
+We check if the `eventID` is actually the one we want, else we return.
+Then we search in the `msg` keys the userID of the player, and if it is actually an event from the target player, we let the parser print it, else we return.

 ```
 void ParseGameEvent( const CSVCMsg_GameEvent &msg, const CSVCMsg_GameEventList::descriptor_t *pDescriptor )